jj1bdx/vim-freebsd-luadyn/README.md

 # FreeBSD vim experimental port for adding if\_lua

-* _Note well:_ as of 4-APR-2014, this repository is frozen.
+* _Note well:_ as of 10-APR-2014, the contents of this repository are the same as the original `editors/vim` Port.
 If any Lua plugin related bug happens again, this repository will be reactivated.
-Always try the FreeBSD Port `editors/vim` first, and do not forget to send the problem reports.
+Always try the FreeBSD Port `editors/vim` first, and do not forget to send the problem reports by `send-pr`.

+* 10-APR-2014: updated to editors/vim 7.4.240 port r350691.

 * 4-APR-2014: updated to editors/vim 7.4.229\_1 port r349847.